Excerpt from course plan

 |The Course and program catalogue||Full course description|

-After the course, each student is expected to be able to:
+After completion of the course the student will be able to:

 • Give examples of application areas for different types of biomaterials.

 • Apply knowledge from basic material courses to identify material properties that are critical for metallic, polymer and ceramic biomaterials, or their combination.

 • Explain basic physical, chemical and mechanical processes that may occur on biomaterials in use.